emicklei/recall/README.md

 ### Not all errors are equal

 If your function can return an error for which it makes no sense to retry it then you can set a `filter` function to check the error before applying the strategy.
-Use the `WithErrorFilter(...)` to set the function for the Recaller.
+Use the `WithErrorFilter(...)` to set the function for the Recaller or `WithStatusCodeFilter(...)` to set the function for a RecallHandler.

 ### Other work